 BIOS 6050 – Biological Sciences Colloquium Credits: 1 hour

 - Other elective courses as a graduate student (at least 7 credits)

 Electives are selected from biological sciences or approved cognate courses in related areas from other departments with the advice and approval of the graduate advisor.

 Please contact the Department of Biological Sciences undergraduate advisor for more information.

 Accelerated Master of Sciences in biological sciences

 If you are currently an undergraduate student participating in research with a biological sciences faculty member, an accelerated M.S. degree may be an option.
-Contact your faculty research mentor and the graduate admissions advisor (grad admissions contact box) for more information.
-Application deadlines are October 1 and February 1 annually.
+Contact your faculty research mentor and the graduate admissions advisor for more information.
+Application deadlines are Oct.
+1 and Feb.
+1 annually.